Tag: family

 “My father was a dairyman, originally from São Miguel,” she narrated over her shoulder while bustling around, opening drawers and cabinets.
 “Like everyone from around the world, he came to California to strike it rich but soon realized that the best way to do that was to stick to what he knew best.
 It didn’t take long for him to put down the gold pan and carve out a small ranch out on the Garcia.”

 “The Garcia?”
-Khumalo raised an eyebrow, flashing on Jerry and helplessly imagining a farm growing out of his beard.
+Khumalo raised an eyebrow, flashing on Jerry and helplessly imagining a farm hidden in his beard.

 “The river that winds through the property,” Chaves explained.
 “It flows pretty heavy in the winter if there’s been a lot of rain.
 You’ll like it, Fred.
 My father used to take me with him to catch steelhead when they were running.”